Motifs in the James Bond film series: Ending

 The first twenty films of the Bond series, with the exception of On Her Majesty's Secret Service, end with Bond embracing, kissing, or making love with the film's Bond girl.
 Sometimes an embarrassed M catches Bond during these embraces.
 Most endings feature a double entendre and, in many of the films, the Bond girl purrs, "Oh, James."
 On Her Majesty's Secret Service subverts this motif by concluding with Bond's wife Tracy being killed immediately following their wedding.
 Other than Spectre, none of the Daniel Craig Bond films feature this traditional Bond girl ending.
 No Time to Die, the 25th film in the series, was the first to end with the death of James Bond.

-Every Bond film from Thunderball through Octopussy concludes with text reading "James Bond will return..." or "James Bond will be back" followed by the title of the next film to be produced.
+Every Bond film from Thunderball through until Octopussy concludes with text reading "James Bond will return..." or "James Bond will be back" followed by the title of the next film to be produced.
 These were sometimes incorrect: The Spy Who Loved Me promised James Bond would return in For Your Eyes Only, but after the success of Star Wars, the producers decided to make Moonraker instead and For Your Eyes Only followed in 1981; similarly, the very first film to contain such a message ended with "The end of 'Goldfinger'," and "but James Bond will return in 'On Her Majesty's Secret Service'", which was replaced with the now-correct "but James Bond will be back in 'Thunderball'" for foreign releases.
 From A View to a Kill onward, these messages no longer included the title of the upcoming film.
 Despite the death of Daniel Craig's 007 in No Time to Die, the film still concludes with the declaration that "James Bond will return", confirming that the character will return with a new actor in the role.